Gilbert Mackereth: Preservation of tomb

 In May 2010, the San Sebastián authorities generated an outcry in response to proposals to exhume and re-bury his body as a result of unpaid burial taxes.

 A hunt commenced on 5 May 2010 for descendants who may still live in or near to Bolton assisted by the Bolton News.
 As a result of press coverage, offers of assistance to pay the taxes were immediately received from members of the public in Britain and overseas.
 Terry Dean of the Western Front Association, North Lancashire Branch who had discovered the risk to Mackereth's grave brought the matter to the attention of the British media and resulted in articles appearing on the BBC website and in The Daily Telegraph and other newspapers on 6 May 2010, offers of assistance were immediately received from members of the public and saw a widespread appeal for information in the hunt for living relatives.
 Sir Robert Atkins MEP contacted Spanish authorities on 7 May 2010 asking them not to touch the grave.
 Terry Dean also successfully traced living relatives of Mackereth: on 10 May 2010, it was reported that one of Mackereth's first cousins, Mr John Sloan, had been located.
 He accepted an offer from The Sun to pay the outstanding taxes and thus save the grave from being disturbed.

 Reburial

 Following further threats from the Spanish authorities, it was agreed with the family to return his ashes to the UK.
-On Friday 11 November 2011, his remains were buried in a garden of remembrance at the Fusilier Museum in Bury, Greater Manchester.
+On Friday 11 November 2011, his cremated remains were interred by Mr. Dean at the Gallipoli Garden of remembrance of the Fusilier Museum in Bury, Greater Manchester.
 Mackereth is believed to be the first soldier from World War I to be repatriated to England since the burial of the Unknown Soldier at Westminster Abbey in 1920.